UPPMAX/UPPMAX-documentation/docs/getting_started/login_snowy.md

+---
+tags:
+  - login
+  - log in
+  - Snowy
+---

 # Log in to Snowy

+There are multiple UPPMAX clusters one can [log in to](../getting_started/login.md).
 Here we describe how to log in to [Snowy](../cluster_guides/snowy.md)

 One needs to be allowed to use Snowy.